'I heard a baby cry.' Miami County neighbors share what they saw following chase, double-fatal crash

 Cain said other neighbors also comforted the child while on scene and made sure someone was with the baby until paramedics were able to take the child to Dayton Children's Hospital.

 Authorities said the crash was the end result of a police chase for a suspect wanted for felonious assault and child abuse/endangering.
-The fleeing driver, identified by Troy police as 19-year-old Jalen Alexander, was pronounced dead after the crash.
-Miami County Coroner Dr. Bill Ginn said Alexander was from Troy.
+The fleeing driver was identified as Jalen T. Alexander, 19, of Troy by the Ohio State Highway Patrol's Piqua Post, which is investigating the crash.

 Troy police said around 8 a.m., in the area of Stonyridge Avenue and Imperial Court, officers were looking for the suspect, who also had a warrant in Greene County for a court order violation.
-That is when an officer saw a vehicle believed to belong to the suspect.
+That is when an officer saw a vehicle, a red 2011 Jeep Cherokee, believed to belong to the suspect.

 "The officer was aware that the suspect was in possession of a 9mm Glock pistol when stopped by Troy officers on March 7," read a release from Troy police.

-The officer attempted to stop the vehicle, but the suspect fled, eventually going south on state Route 202.
+The officer attempted to stop the Jeep, but the suspect fled, eventually going south on state Route 202.

-The Miami County Sheriff's Office attempted to stop the car using stop sticks at the intersection of state Route 202 and Ross Road.
-However, the suspect continued on until the vehicle crashed into another car at U.S. 40.
+The Miami County Sheriff's Office attempted to stop the car using tire deflation devices at the intersection of state Route 202 and Ross Road.
+However, the suspect continued on until the Jeep crashed into another car, a silver 2019 Volkswagen, at U.S. 40.

-Troy police identified the driver of the other car as 32-year-old Chelsey Vollmer, who also was pronounced dead at the scene.
+Troopers identified the driver of the other car as 32-year-old Chelsey R. Vollmer, who also was pronounced dead at the scene.

 Jason Gregory was waiting with his daughter for her school bus and said he saw a car he thought was going 100 mph before the crash.